Bonjure66/cpd-data/README.md

 This benchmark dataset is specifically designed for:

-Evaluating the effectiveness of changepoint detection algorithms：
+1.Evaluating the effectiveness of changepoint detection algorithms：

-1.Testing the efficiency of detection methods in environmental monitoring contexts
+2.Testing the efficiency of detection methods in environmental monitoring contexts

-2.Comparing performance across different detection approaches
+3.Comparing performance across different detection approaches

-3.Developing more robust algorithms for real-time environmental state transition detection
+4.Developing more robust algorithms for real-time environmental state transition detection

 Contact：